officelearn/azure-docs.sv-se/articles/active-directory/managed-identities-azure-resources/qs-configure-rest-vm.md

 ms.date: 06/25/2018
 ms.author: markvi
 ms.collection: M365-identity-device-management
-ms.openlocfilehash: 18350337ba44d969173d518a4bc8dfe40185de21
+ms.openlocfilehash: 2eadbad5332147add9a1b30a25b9ad2403f1a108
-ms.sourcegitcommit: 41ca82b5f95d2e07b0c7f9025b912daf0ab21909
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: sv-SE
-ms.lasthandoff: 06/13/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "66112712"
+ms.locfileid: "74224596"
 ---
-# <a name="configure-managed-identities-for-azure-resources-on-an-azure-vm-using-rest-api-calls"></a>Konfigurera hanterade identiteter för Azure-resurser på en Azure-dator med hjälp av REST API-anrop
+# <a name="configure-managed-identities-for-azure-resources-on-an-azure-vm-using-rest-api-calls"></a>Configure Managed identities for Azure resources on an Azure VM using REST API calls

 [!INCLUDE [preview-notice](../../../includes/active-directory-msi-preview-notice.md)]

-Hanterade identiteter för Azure-resurser tillhandahåller Azure-tjänster med en automatiskt hanterade systemidentitet i Azure Active Directory.
-Du kan använda den här identiteten för att autentisera till en tjänst som stöder Azure AD-autentisering utan autentiseringsuppgifter i din kod.
+Managed identities for Azure resources provides Azure services with an automatically managed system identity in Azure Active Directory.
+You can use this identity to authenticate to any service that supports Azure AD authentication, without having credentials in your code.

-I den här artikeln använder CURL för att göra anrop till Azure Resource Manager REST-slutpunkt du lära dig hur du utför följande hanterade identiteter för Azure-resurser på en Azure virtuell dator:
+In this article, using CURL to make calls to the Azure Resource Manager REST endpoint, you learn how to perform the following managed identities for Azure resources operations on an Azure VM:

-- Aktivera och inaktivera systemtilldelade hanterad identitet på en Azure VM
+- Enable and disable the system-assigned managed identity on an Azure VM
-- Lägga till och ta bort en Användartilldelad hanterad identitet på en Azure VM
+- Add and remove a user-assigned managed identity on an Azure VM

-## <a name="prerequisites"></a>Nödvändiga komponenter
+## <a name="prerequisites"></a>Krav

-- Om du är bekant med hanterade identiteter för Azure-resurser kan du kolla den [översiktsavsnittet](overview.md). **Se till att granska den [skillnaden mellan en hanterad identitet systemtilldelade och användartilldelade](overview.md#how-does-it-work)** .
+- If you're unfamiliar with managed identities for Azure resources, check out the [overview section](overview.md). **Be sure to review the [difference between a system-assigned and user-assigned managed identity](overview.md#how-does-it-work)** .
 - Om du inte redan har ett Azure-konto [registrerar du dig för ett kostnadsfritt konto](https://azure.microsoft.com/free/) innan du fortsätter.
-- Om du använder Windows kan du installera den [Windows-undersystem for Linux](https://msdn.microsoft.com/commandline/wsl/about) eller Använd den [Azure Cloud Shell](../../cloud-shell/overview.md) i Azure-portalen.
+- If you are using Windows, install the [Windows Subsystem for Linux](https://msdn.microsoft.com/commandline/wsl/about) or use the [Azure Cloud Shell](../../cloud-shell/overview.md) in the Azure portal.
-- [Installera den lokala konsolen i Azure CLI](/cli/azure/install-azure-cli), om du använder den [Windows-undersystem for Linux](https://msdn.microsoft.com/commandline/wsl/about) eller en [Linux-distributionsoperativsystem](/cli/azure/install-azure-cli-apt?view=azure-cli-latest).
+- [Install the Azure CLI local console](/cli/azure/install-azure-cli), if you use the [Windows Subsystem for Linux](https://msdn.microsoft.com/commandline/wsl/about) or a [Linux distribution OS](/cli/azure/install-azure-cli-apt?view=azure-cli-latest).
-- Om du använder Azure CLI lokalt, logga in på Azure med hjälp av `az login` med ett konto som är associerad med Azure-prenumeration du vill hantera system eller användartilldelade hanterade identiteter.
+- If you are using Azure CLI local console, sign in to Azure using `az login` with an account that is associated with the Azure subscription you would like to manage system or user-assigned managed identities.

 [!INCLUDE [cloud-shell-try-it.md](../../../includes/cloud-shell-try-it.md)]

-## <a name="system-assigned-managed-identity"></a>Systemtilldelade hanterad identitet
+## <a name="system-assigned-managed-identity"></a>System-assigned managed identity

-I det här avsnittet får du lära dig hur du aktiverar och inaktiverar systemtilldelade hanterad identitet på en Azure virtuell dator som använder CURL för att göra anrop till Azure Resource Manager REST-slutpunkten.
+In this section, you learn how to enable and disable system-assigned managed identity on an Azure VM using CURL to make calls to the Azure Resource Manager REST endpoint.

-### <a name="enable-system-assigned-managed-identity-during-creation-of-an-azure-vm"></a>Aktivera systemtilldelade hanterad identitet under skapandet av en Azure-dator
+### <a name="enable-system-assigned-managed-identity-during-creation-of-an-azure-vm"></a>Enable system-assigned managed identity during creation of an Azure VM

-Om du vill skapa en Azure-dator med systemtilldelade hanterade identiteten aktiverat ditt konto måste den [virtuell Datordeltagare](/azure/role-based-access-control/built-in-roles#virtual-machine-contributor) rolltilldelning.
-Inga ytterligare Azure AD directory rolltilldelningar krävs.
+To create an Azure VM with the system-assigned managed identity enabled,your account needs the [Virtual Machine Contributor](/azure/role-based-access-control/built-in-roles#virtual-machine-contributor) role assignment.
+No additional Azure AD directory role assignments are required.

 1. Skapa en [resursgrupp](../../azure-resource-manager/resource-group-overview.md#terminology) för inneslutning och distribution av den virtuella datorn och dess relaterade resurser med hjälp av [az group create](/cli/azure/group/#az-group-create).
 Du kan hoppa över det här steget om du redan har en resursgrupp som du vill använda i stället: